THE IDEA

 Learn to recognise the early stages.
 Exponential growth always looks like nothing is happening until it looks like everything is happening all at once.
 If something is growing at a consistent percentage, do the maths.
 Where will it be in six months?
 Twelve?
 If the answer surprises you, take it seriously now.

 Don’t fight exponential problems with linear solutions.
-If a problem is doubling every month, hiring one extra person per month will never catch up.
+If a problem is doubling every month, adding one extra person per month will never catch up.
 You need interventions that change the growth rate itself - not the absolute number.

 Look for the reinforcing loop.
 Exponential growth doesn’t happen by magic.
 There’s always a reinforcing feedback loop underneath: growth creates conditions for more growth.
 Find the loop.
 If you want to slow the growth, weaken the loop.
-If you want to accelerate it, strengthen the loop.
+If you want to accelerate it, strengthen it.
 But know what you’re doing - reinforcing loops have a way of outrunning the people who start them.

 Exponential change starts slow enough to ignore and finishes fast enough to overwhelm.
 The time to act is when it still looks like nothing is happening.